silverwind/vite-string-plugin/README.md

 ## Typescript

-If the default types cover your needs, add `vite-string-plugin/types` to your `types` in `tsconfig.json`:
+If the default file extensions cover your needs, add `vite-string-plugin/types` to your `types` in `tsconfig.json`:

 ```json
 {